yllens/dcw-ws20/README.md

 Usage instruction:

-* use main.py by specifying the arguments required and specified in the documention of the main() function
+* use main.py by specifying the arguments required according to the documention of the main() function